Funding Your Graduate Education: Database Search

 Writing Well: Drafting Successful Fellowship Application Statements

 Your ability to communicate your ideas in writing will directly impact your success in applying for fellowships and awards.
-In this workshop, Dr. Blake Jones, Postdoctoral Research (Department of Biology) will discuss the characteristics of good (and bad) writing and teach specific strategies for producing clear, coherent, and concise writing in competitive award applications.
+In this workshop, Dr. Keith McCall, Assistant Director at OGFA, discussed the characteristics of good (and bad) writing and learn specific strategies for producing clear, coherent, and concise writing in competitive award applications..

 Navigating Grant Resources at FSU